amycheong19/ResizeImageScripting/README.md

 ## To use in Terminal
+Download Exec build at Products folder and copy the path to terminal

 ### Parameters:
 * PathToExec: Path of Exec build of project (Look for it under Products folder)
 * FromFolderPath: Folder's path that comprises images that need to be converted